Little Red Riding Rabbit: Plot

-When cornered by the wolf, Bugs irritates him by mimicking his speech and gestures, finally tricking him into singing "Put on Your Old Grey Bonnet" (prompting Bugs to hold up a sign saying "Silly, isn't he?").
-After once again evading the wolf, Bugs sneaks up on him and scorches his backside with a hot coal.
+When cornered by the wolf, Bugs irritates him by mimicking his speech and gestures, finally tricking him into singing and dancing to "Put on Your Old Grey Bonnet" (prompting Bugs to hold up a sign saying "Silly, isn't he?").
+After once again evading the wolf thanks to another Little Red Riding Hood interruption, Bugs sneaks up on him by hiding inside his nightdress and scorches his backside with a hot coal.
 As the wolf howls with pain and leaps into the air, Bugs dumps a shovelful of hot coals on the floor to burn him when he lands, but the wolf manages to avoid them by doing a split and bracing himself between a bench and a chair.

-Trying to weigh the wolf down and make him fall on the pile of coals, Bugs proceeds to dump various heavy objects into the wolf's arms, finally planning to drop a single piece of straw on top of the pile of heavy objects as he's on the verge of falling.
-Just before Bugs drops the piece of straw, however, Little Red Riding Hood once again loudly barges into the room.
-Finally sick of Little Red Riding Hood's interruptions, Bugs frees the wolf and puts her in his place.
-The short ends with Little Red Riding Hood desperately trying to hold her backside over the pile of hot coals while weighed down with the pile of heavy objects, while Bugs and the wolf share a carrot while watching in amusement.
+Bugs proceeds to dump various heavy objects into the wolf's arms, trying to weigh the wolf down and make him fall on the pile of coals.
+Just as Bugs is about to drop a single piece of straw on top of the tower of heavy objects, Little Red Riding Hood once again loudly barges into the room.
+Finally sick of Little Red Riding Hood's interruptions (and despite realizing that he'll "probably hate [himself] in the morning"), Bugs frees the wolf and puts her in his place.
+The short ends with Little Red Riding Hood desperately trying to hold her backside over the pile of hot coals while weighed down with the pile of heavy objects as Bugs and the wolf watch in amusement while sharing a carrot.